Orepap/Clust3D/Clust3D Parameters.md

 **dim_red**: String.
-The options to apply or not, a dimensionality reduction technique on the data before it is fed into Clust3D’s training.
+The options to apply or not, a feature dimensionality reduction technique on the data before it is fed into Clust3D’s training.
 (Default: “pca_auto”)

 	“pca_auto”:	Use of Principal Component Analysis (PCA) with 2 principal components.
 	“pca_elbow”:	Clust3D automatically chooses the optimal no. of principal components based on the elbow rule on the normalized PCA explained variance plot.